Ajb2k3/UiFlow-Bug-Report/README.md

 # UiFlow-Bug-Report
-This repository was created for the exact purpose of reporting bugs in UiFlow.
+This repository was created for the exact purpose of reporting bugs in UiFlow and suggesting new features.

 # How to report a bug
 Please make extra sure before posting that what you think is a bug is not